-If your driving a big motorhome, Bus or Truck the addition of a third axle can work miracles when adding weight and stability.
-Its a common discussion point for those looking to purchase a Class A motorcoach.
+If you’re driving a big motorhome, bus or truck, the addition of a third axle can work miracles when adding weight and stability.
+It’s a common discussion point for those looking to purchase a Class A motorcoach.

 Let’s take a closer look at what benefits you may find with a tag axle motorhome.

 A tag axle is an additional non-driven axle.
 It sits behind the drive axle on a motorized RV and some trucks.
 It ‘tags along’ on a motorhome or truck chassis, giving more support to either vehicle.
 This effectively allows RVs and semis to be much longer and retain stability.